-Leave of Absence
+Institutional Leave of Absence

-A student who takes a university approved leave of absence is considered, for financial aid purposes, to have withdrawn from the school.
+A student who takes an approved institutional leave of absence is considered, for financial aid purposes, to have withdrawn from the school.
 The Return to Title IV refund calculation applies to both university-approved leaves of absence and withdrawals for recipients of Title IV aid.